Book an Appointment to Register a Death

 Errors and corrections

 It is important that the information recorded in the register is correct.
 The Registrar will give you an opportunity to check the information before the Register page is signed and the registration is complete.
 If you notice a mistake, however small, after the registration is complete, there will be a correction fee.
 The fee to apply for a correction will be £83 or £99 depending on the nature of the correction.
-Some corrections require evidence of the correct information to be presented and some require authorisation from the General Register Office.
+Some corrections require evidence of the correct information to be presented.
+Some require authorisation from the General Register Office.